rhaiscript/book/src/plugins/module.md

 `#[export_module]`
 ------------------

 When applied to a Rust module, the `#[export_module]` attribute generates the necessary code and metadata to allow Rhai access to its public (i.e. marked `pub`) functions, constants and sub-modules.

 This code is exactly what would need to be written by hand to achieve the same goal, and is custom fit to each exported item.

-All `pub` functions become registered functions, all `pub` constants become [module] constant variables, and all sub-modules become Rhai sub-modules.
+All `pub` functions become registered functions, all `pub` constants become [module] [constants], and all sub-modules become Rhai sub-[modules].

 This Rust module can then be registered into an [`Engine`] as a normal [module].
 This is done via the `exported_module!` macro.

-The macro `combine_with_exported_module!` can be used to _combine_ all the functions and variables into an existing [module], _flattening_ the namespace &ndash; i.e. all sub-modules are eliminated and their contents promoted to the top level.
+The macro `combine_with_exported_module!` can be used to _combine_ all the functions and variables into an existing [module], _flattening_ the [namespace][function namespace] &ndash; i.e. all sub-modules are eliminated and their contents promoted to the top level.
 This is typical for developing [custom packages].

 ```rust,no_run